openconfig/gnmic/docs/user_guide/targets/target_discovery/consul_discovery.md

 ### Templating with Consul

-It is possible to set the target name to something other than the Consul Service ID using the `target-name` field under the service.
+It is possible to set the target name to something other than the Consul Service ID using the `name` field under the config.
 The target name can be customized using [Go Templates](https://golang.org/pkg/text/template/).

-In addition to setting the target name, it is also possible to add extra `target-tags` to the targets that use the same configuration as the target name.
+In addition to setting the target name, it is also possible to use Go Templates on `event-tags` as well.

 The templates use the Service under Consul, so access to things like `ID`, `Tags`, `Meta`, etc. are all available.